kubevela/kubevela.github.io/docs/case-studies/jenkins-cicd.md

 ---
-title:  Jenkins CI/CD
+title:  Jenkins CI Integration
 ---

-This section will introduce how to use KubeVela with existing CI/CD tools such as Jenkins and why.
+This section will introduce how to use KubeVela with existing CI tools such as Jenkins and why.

 ## Introduction